joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/21/us/politics/kamala-harris-president-biden.html

 **As Biden Withdraws, Words of Praise and Caution**\
-`An early sampling of reaction to the president’s announcement.`\
+`An early sampling of reactions to the president’s announcement.`\
 https://nytimes.com/2024/07/21/opinion/letters/biden-withdraws.html

 **With Biden Out, What Happens Next?
 Here’s What We Know.**\